luk400/vim-jukit/README.md

 For all other functions and custimization options, please see the definitions and comments in the next sections.

 ### Options and global variables
-For variable explanations see the comments underneath each variable
+For explanations see the comments underneath each variable.
+Make sure you set these variables in your config somewhere *before* the plugin is loaded.
 ###### Basic jukit options
 ```vim
 let g:jukit_shell_cmd = 'ipython3'